OPAL Functions

 | seconds | Deprecated alias of from_seconds. |

-| stddev | Calculate the standard deviation across the group. |
+| stddev | Computes the standard deviation of a numeric-or-duration column across each group (or window frame). |

-| tdigest_quantile | Calculates a quantile from a TDigest state. |
+| tdigest_quantile | Estimates the value at a requested probability from a tdigest column. |

 | timestamp_ms | Alias of from_milliseconds. |